Prompt Engineering Guide

 5. Document Best Practices: Maintain living documentation of effective techniques

-Enterprise Prompt Template Example:
+Enterprise Prompt Template Example

 [COMPANY NAME]